alexanderenrique/alexanderenrique.github.io/general/Today-I-Learned.md

 ## Learnings

+#### 08/10/2025
+- I learned about jumbo mortgage loans, anything above about 1.1 in the bay area
+-

 #### 08/05/2025
 - the google Oath doesn't work so well with a headless set up like in cron job.
 It needs to constantly open new oprts or whatever on the local host for authentication.
 It would work for a couple hours and then silently fail
-- Service accounts are the way to go
+- Service accounts are the way to go for Cron Jobs

 #### 08/05/2025
 - Messing with the cron job I feel like I have a much better grasp of interacting with the terminal and using nano to modify files.
 I don't know many commands but definiely the common useful ones.